 The Committee of Chairs shall consist of the chairpersons of all basic science and clinical departments of the School of Medicine.

 4.7 – Student Disciplinary Committee (Ad Hoc).

-In instances where the Associate Dean for Student Affairs does not resolve a disciplinary matter directly with the individual involved, or where the student requests a hearing, the Associate Dean for Student Affairs shall refer the matter to a Student Disciplinary Committee.
+In instances where the Dean for Academic Affairs does not resolve an unprofessional behavior or disciplinary matter directly with the individual involved, or where the student requests a hearing, the Dean for Academic Affairs will empanel a Student Disciplinary Committee.

 The Student Disciplinary Committee shall follow the general rules applicable to judicial hearings at the University.
 A student may have an advisor present who may observe but not participate in the hearing.
 The findings of the Student Disciplinary Committee shall be submitted as a recommendation to the Dean.